OWASP/www-project-cloud-native-application-security-top-10/index.md

  * ...

 ## Getting Involved
 You do not have to be a security expert or a programmer to contribute.
-Contact the project leader(s) to get involved, we welcome any type of suggestion and comments.
+Contact the project leader(s) to get involved.
+We welcome any types of suggestions and comments.
 Possible ways to contribute:
  * We are actively looking for organizations and individuals that will provide vulnerability prevalence data
  * Translation efforts (later stages)
  * Individuals and organizations that will contribute to the project will be listed on the acknowledgments page.